Skip to main content

 add_newline = true

-Transient Prompt #
+Transient Prompt

 Transient prompt allows you to change your prompt after you execute your command.
-This can be useful if you’d prefer a simpler prompt in your scrollback and only keep the relevent info on your current prompt.
+This can be useful if you’d prefer a simpler prompt in your scrollback and only keep the relevant info on your current prompt.
 The example given on the site replaces the prompt with just the character.

 Read more: TransientPrompt in PowerShell

-Pro-Tip: Prompt Profiles #
+Pro-Tip: Prompt Profiles

 I only just discovered this!
 The starship prompt command supports a --profile flag.
 You can use this to tweak your prompt in a given context (which PowerShell) is great a determining.
 But you can mix this with the transient prompt, and you can print a short prompt.